TEMSCO Changes EMS Education.

 Clinicians were told nothing of this prior to beginning their day, and responded very well to our offer to play with “Harry” for a few minutes…while we helped make the stretcher to reduce turnaround time.

-• 29 clinicians participated (out of 32; 3 had pending calls)
+41 OOH clinicians participated (out of 44; 3 had pending calls)

-• Both EMTs and ALS providers performed ETI
+Both EMTs and ALS providers invited to perform ETI

 Our goal for 2024 is to expand offerings and dates offered, as well as perform trainings in satellite locations across Tompkins County.
 Learn more & contact @ www.temsco.org